What is Information? What is Intelligence?

 The question here is, what is the control signal that helps the system to accomplish these activities?
 Our assumption is that one possible way for the system to measure its effectiveness in completing these tasks is its overall information: its ability to predict and be predictable.
 That is, the intelligence of an agent can be assessed by its predictability capacity and if it can maintain it or increase it against changes in its environment.

-The Information Digital Twin (IDT) is the technical implementation of the unified information and intelligence concepts.
-The IDT architecture and algorithms enable it to assist its users in measuring and assessing the information involved in their interactions with their environment.
-Furthermore, the IDT monitors interactions' information changes and provides recommendations to its users to maintain or increase their information.
+The Information or Human Digital Twins (IDT/HDT) are the technical implementation of the unified information and intelligence concepts.
+The IDT/HDT architecture and algorithms enable them to assist their users in measuring and assessing the level of information (entanglement) involved in their interactions with their environment and help them optimize their actions towards increasing their information (i.e., entanglement) over time.

 Entanglement, Predictability & Information